 Bennachie Mountain Biking and Cycle Trails

-Bennachie (pronounced ben-a-hee) is probably the best known Hill range in the North East of Scotland, though most people refer to the most prominent hill on the range, Mither Tap, as Bennachie.
+Bennachie (pronounced ben-a-hee) is probably the best known hill range in the north east of Scotland, though most people refer to the most prominent hill on the range, Mither Tap, as Bennachie.
 The iconic shape of the hill, visible for miles around have led to Bennachie being referred to as "The most loved hill in Britain".

 Bennachie and the its neighbouring hills offer loads of trails, some way marked and some not.
 The family friendly cycle routes are all signposted and easy to navigate:

 Accessed from the Bennachie visitor centre this 4km circular route passes the ruins of a crofting community that once farmed the local land but were evicted by the local lairds.
 The Bailies of Bennachie, a registered charity that aims to encourage and stimulate the public's interest in Bennachie, have produced an interesting leaflet on the Colonists which includes a map of the trail.
-Download it HERE.

 Accessed from the Back O'Bennachie car park, this 2km circular trail passes through pine and larch woodland, dotted with sculptures along the way.
 Some of the inclines are on the steep side.